 A concrete floor should not contain more than 2 % moisture (your supplier can measure this for you with a moisture meter).
 You should install an underlayment on top of this.
 A 3 mm underlayment will be adequate from the technical point of view (see 4).

-You should also always install a moisture example building foil) underneath the subshould be thoroughly sealed.
-The foil should extend behind
+You should also always install a moisture example building foil) underneath the submoon sounds should be thoroughly sealed.
+The foil should extend behind and up the full height of the skirting board.